-Some years back, David became friends with Mike Newman of Martinez, Georgia near Augusta.
-Newman built a fabulous antique bottle collection including dozens of early Southern sodas of which the book's readers can catch a glimpse on a two-page spread in the back.
+Some years back, David became friends with Mike Newman of Martinez, Ga., near Augusta.
+Newman has built a fabulous antique bottle collection, including dozens of early Southern sodas of which the book's readers can catch a glimpse on a twopage spread in the back.
 Readers also will be treated to the large full-color images of the featured sodas, thanks to Newman's photographic expertise.
-All complement David's descriptions of the proprietors, each traced from births to marriages to families to deaths to burials
+All complement David's descriptions of the proprietors, each traced from births to marriages to families to deaths to burials.

-This 124-page perfect-bound book, contains a helpful glossary and index, and measures 8.5 x 11 inches.
+This 124-page book, which contains a helpful glossary and index, measures 8.5 x 13 inches with a perfect bind.
 The cost is \$50 per book plus \$4 shipping and may be ordered from David Kyle Rakes, P.O.
 Box 2706, Belleview, Florida 34421.